-Barry Trotz was been named Head Coach of the New York Islanders on June 21, 2018.
-Trotz, 55, enters his first season as the Islanders Head Coach after spending the last four with the Washington Capitals.
-During his tenure in Washington, he led the Capitals to two consecutive Presidents' Trophies (2015-16 and 2016-17) and won the franchise's first Stanley Cup (2017-18).
+Trotz spent the previous four seasons as the Head Coach of the Washington Capitals.
+During his tenure in Washington, Trotz led the Capitals to two consecutive Presidents' Trophies (2015-16 and 2016-17) and won the franchise's first Stanley Cup (2017-18).
 He was awarded the Jack Adams Trophy (2015-16), given annually to the coach voted best in the league.

 On the international stage, Trotz has served as an Assistant Coach for Team Canada at the 2016 World Cup of Hockey and at the IIHF World Championships on four occasions, most recently at the 2013 tournament in Stockholm, Sweden, and Helsinki, Finland.
 In 2003, he helped Team Canada win gold in Finland, and in 2009, he helped guide Canada to a silver medal in Switzerland.